SepTorfeh/comp2110-2020-citizen-science-starter/README.md

 I have provided a few Javascript files in the project:
 * `main.js` is the main entry point and is referenced from the `index.html` file
-* `model.js` contains the outline of the Model object and the required methods that you must implement
+* `model.js` contains the Model object and its methods
 * `util.js` provides a utility function
-* `views.js` is empty for you to add your view functions to
+* `views.js` contains functions for inserting the templates into the html when it is needed
+* `action.js` contains all the necessary function to run the Web Application (There are comments in the file)

 The `cypress` directory contains tests to be run with the [Cypress](https://cypress.io) testing tool.